nongio-zz/portfolio.nong.io/_posts/drumiswoman.md

     "tags"     : [ "performance", "openframeworks"  ],
     "category" : "openframeworks",
     "date"     : "2010",
-    "row"  : "a tribute to two women, the symbols of the fight against Afro-American slavery: Harriet Tubman and Sojourner Truth"
+    "row"  : "a tribute to two women, the symbols of the fight against Afro-American slavery: Harriet Tubman and Sojourner Truth", "pimg": "/imgs/drum.png"

 }}}